gapizza/public-api-docs/fulfillmentEvents.md

 You can repeatedly update the same items for the same invoice, and the latest event is considered the current status.

+The entire request is validated before any of it is acted upon, and any invalid data will result in an error.

 ```javascript
 {
   fulfillmentEvents: [